hakobe/hakoblog-python/README.md

 # hakoblog
-A litle simple blog for my python practice (WIP).
+A little simple blog for my python practice (WIP).